asalber/asalber.github.io/office/excel/manual/formulas.md

 Although relative references are very helpful in many cases, sometimes we need the references in a formula to remain fixed when copied elsewhere.
 In that case we need to use *absolute references*, that are like relative references but use the dollar symbol `$` to fix either the row, the column or both on any cell reference, by preceding the column or row with the dollar sign.

 **Example**.
-The next animation shows how to calcule the IVA of a list of prices.
+The next animation shows how to calculate the IVA of a list of prices.
 Cells A2 to A5 contains the prices and cell F1 contains the IVA percentage.
-For calculating the IVA of firs price we use the formula `A2*F$4/100` where we fix the row of cell F4 because we wan it remain fixed when copying the formula down.
+For calculating the IVA of first price we use the formula `A2*F$4/100` where we fix the row of cell F4 because we wan it remain fixed when copying the formula down.
 Observe how the reference to cell F4 dosen't change when copying the formula down.

 <div style="text-align:center">
 <img src="img/example_copying_formulas_with_absolute_references.gif" width="800px" alt="example of copying and pasting formulas with absolute references" />
 </div>
 &nbsp;

 **Example**.
-The next animation shows how to calcule the multiplication table using absolute references.
+The next animation shows how to calculate the multiplication table using absolute references.

 <div style="text-align:center">
 <img src="img/example_multiplication_table.gif" width="800px" alt="example of generating the multiplication table using formulas with absolute references" />